 As a responsible enterprise, the Group has always been committed to the concept of sustainable development, actively fulfilling its corporate social responsibility and integrating environmental and social management into its business decisions.
-This ESG Report outlines the Group's management policy, strategy, vision and practice on ESG issues, and conveys the Group's commitment to sustainable development.
+This ESG Report outlines the Group's management policy, strategy, practice and vision on ESG issues, and conveys the Group's commitment to sustainable development.

-The Group has established a sound governance structure to strengthen its ESG-related work.
+The Group has established a sound governance structure to strengthen its work on ESG.
 The Board has the responsibility for comprehensively supervising the ESG-related risks and opportunities of the Group.
 Based on the external economic and social macro environment and the Group's business development strategy, the Board conducts enterprise risk assessment and opportunity study at least once a year to identify, assess and monitor ESG-related risks and opportunities in the ordinary course of business through the processes of analysis, assessment, validation and review as well as prioritisation and management of material risk projects.
 The Board is also responsible for formulating the Group's ESG-related management policies, strategies and objectives, reviewing the objectives established by the Group and related performance on a regular basis, and revising the strategies as appropriate.

-The Group strives to uphold the Group's sustainable development philosophy from top to bottom, inside and outside, from management and employees to all stakeholders, and integrate environmental and social responsibilities into daily work and life.
+The Group strives to uphold the Group's sustainable development philosophy from top to bottom, inside and outside, from management to employees to all stakeholders, and integrate environmental and social responsibilities into daily work and life.
 To implement the concept of sustainable development and effectively manage ESG issues, the Group has established an ESG working group.
-The group comprises of personnel from Finance Department, Internal Control Management Department, Accounting Department and Treasury Department.
+The group comprises of personnel from the Finance, Internal Control Management, Accounting and Treasury departments.
 The composition of the ESG working group is carefully selected to ensure that employees of different backgrounds, expertise and business functions are covered.